-The goal for a first time guest is for them to record positive memories of their initial experience.
-A huge part of that experience are the smells they notice.
+The goal for first-time guests is for them to record positive memories of their initial experience.
+A huge part of that experience is the smells they notice.

 This is why it becomes critical to eliminate and aerate.

 Second, infuse good smells throughout the building with moderation.
 What are the best smells?
 Believe it or not, coffee, cookies, and fresh air are among the top 10 smells worldwide.
-You just might want to consider some aromatic refreshments at your Christmas services that not only feed the belly, but covers the smelly!
+You just might want to consider some aromatic refreshments at your Christmas services that not only feed the belly but cover the smelly!
 (See what I did with that?)